DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 Example 7: Running multiple inter-connected trains
 ==================================================
-So what about routes that cross or shere single lines (passing places etc) … lets add a passing place between A and B. S= sensors, T=Turnout number.
+So what about routes that cross or share single lines (passing places etc)?
+Lets add a passing place between A and B. S= sensors, T=Turnout number.
 So now our route looks like this: